Our campaign for a lifesaving defibrillator in every single school across the UK

-Mark King, Father of Oliver King said: “For the last six years I’ve driven across the country personally delivering nearly 2,000 Defibrillators and the foundation has provided first aid training to over 22,000 people.
-We know that the defibrillators placed have saved the lives of 19 people.
+Mark King, Father of Oliver King said: “For the last seven years I’ve driven across the country personally delivering nearly 4,000 Defibrillators and the foundation has provided training to over 60,000 people.
+We know that the defibrillators placed have saved the lives of 36 people.

 Senior Labour MP, Maria Eagle added her support: “My constituents Mark and Joanne King have tirelessly campaigned for this since the tragic loss of their son, Oliver in 2011 when a defibrillator that may have saved his life was not available.
 I have supported their work from the beginning, and I have no reservations in offering my full support in backing their campaign to ensure these life-saving devices are available in every school.
 I will continue to do everything I can to advocate for legislation to ensure this happens.”

 We have prepared a letter for parents to give to their children’s Headteacher urging them to join the campaign.
 Download it here.